jekyll/minima/about.md

 1. No phone for the 1st hour of the day
 2. Exercise (a short stroll counts too)
 3. Fast for 14-16 hours a day (better known as intermittent fasting)
-4. Measure your weight (already lost 7 kgs so far in 2020)
+4. Measure your weight (already lost 14 kgs so far in 1.5 years)
 5. Read 20 pages of any book
 6. Spend 30 mins learning something new (e.g. design, coding, product, data landscape)
 7. Recap highlights from your books, articles, notes etc. (using [Instapaper](http://instapaper.com/){:target="_blank"} & [Readwise](https://readwise.io/){:target="_blank"})